SmartWalkieOrg/VoicePing-Walkie-Talkie-AndroidSDK/README.md

         .buildAndInit(this, serverUrl);
 ```

-To do some advance techniques, such as showing audio amplitude of recorded / received audio data,
-change pitch, and save the audio to local database, you need to implement OutgoingTalkCallback
-and / or ChannelListener to your class.

 2. OutgoingTalkCallback

 To do some advance techniques for the recorded audio, such as showing amplitude of the
-audio data, change pitch, and save the audio to local storage, you need to implement
+audio, change pitch, and save the audio to local storage, you need to implement
 OutgoingTalkCallback and attach it to ```startTalking```.
 OutgoingTalkCallback is needed to do ```startTalking```,